cj-mills/christianjmills/_posts/2021-2-24-End-To-End-In-Game-Style-Transfer-Tutorial-2.md

 ![colab-connect-to-runtime](..\images\end-to-end-in-game-style-transfer-tutorial\colab-connect-to-runtime.png)

-Once the notebook had connected to a runtime environment hover the RAM/Disk readout and make sure the notebook is using a `GPU` backend.
+Once the notebook has connected to a runtime environment hover the RAM/Disk readout and make sure the notebook is using a `GPU` backend.

 ![colab-confirm-gpu-backend](..\images\end-to-end-in-game-style-transfer-tutorial\colab-confirm-gpu-backend.png)

 If it's not, you need to manually set it to use a GPU.
-You can do by opening the `Notebook Settings` under the `Edit` section.
+You can do so by opening the `Notebook Settings` under the `Edit` section.

 ![colab-open-notebook-settings](..\images\end-to-end-in-game-style-transfer-tutorial\colab-open-notebook-settings.png)